 Step 4: Test the Integration

-To verify that PagerDuty and ServiceNow are communicating, trigger a PagerDuty incident on the provisioned service and check to see that a ServiceNow Incident has been triggered.
+To verify that PagerDuty and ServiceNow are communicating, trigger a PagerDuty incident on the provisioned service and check to see that a ServiceNow Incident is also triggered.
 Once you resolve the PagerDuty incident, the ServiceNow incident will also be resolved, and vice versa.
 ServiceNow also maintains a log of the incident activities that have taken place within PagerDuty.

 👍